glomex/gcdt-docs/docs/gcdt_plugins/50_gcdt_lookups.md

 ### lookup ssl certificate

 format: `lookup:ssl:<stackname>:<output>`
+sample: `lookup:ssl:*.infra.glomex.coud`
-sample: `lookup:ssl:wildcard.glomex.com`
+sample: `lookup:ssl:*.infra.glomex.coud`

-'ssl' is configured as lookup by default so for each stack also the certificates are added to stackdata.
+'ssl' lookup uses the `server_certificate` functionality built into AWS IAM.
+It is configured default lookup so for each stack also the certificates are added to stackdata.

+I possible, please use the new acm lookup!

+### lookup acm certificate

+format: `lookup:acm:<name_1>:...:<name_n>:`
+sample: `lookup:acm:foo.mes.glomex.cloud:supercars.infra.glomex.cloud:*.dev.infra.glomex.cloud`

+'acm' lookup uses the AWS ACM (Certificate Manager) functionality.
+It is configured as default lookup.

+Features of the `acm lookup`:

+* pass a list of hostnames that should be secured.
+* check all certificates in ACM if the configured CN (DomainName) or SANs (SubjectAlternativeNames) (including wildcards) if they match for the given list of hostnames
+* the chosen certificates STATUS must be **ISSUED**
+* if there are multiple matches, use the one with the most distant expiry date
+* return the ARN of the certificate
+* wildcards for hosted zone are expressed with "*."
+* 'ERROR' in case a certificate matching the specified list of names can not be found

 ### lookup secret